-The grapes are picked by hand and a pressing of the whole bunches follows.
-The must is left in the tank for static settling.
-The wine is cold-fermented in temperature controlled tanks.
-After fermentation, the juice remains in stainless steel tanks for a further 8-month period before bottling and spends a further month in bottle before release.
+The grapes are hand-picked and whole bunches are pressed.
+There is static settling of the lees.
+The wine is cooled fermented in temperature controlled tuns.
+After fermentation, the juice is remains in stainless steel tanks for a further 8 months before bottling.
+After bottling, the wine spends a further month in bottle before release.

 Serve with seafood, sole or flat white fish.
 Also an excellent aperitif and with charcuterie.